 INTRODUCTION: Tell us about your organization

 - Provide a profile of your organization including its mission and goals.
-Please keep in mind that some panelists may not be familiar with your organization or its importance to the arts in New Hampshire.
+Please keep in mind that some panelists may not be familiar with your organization or its importance to New Hampshire.

 1. Why do you want to undertake this project?